 The modify-from-same-link permission allows multiple users to edit events on the same sub-calendars, but only make changes to the events they created.

 Some advantages of using the modify-from-same-link permission include:

 - When using a shareable calendar link, use a specific name for the shareable link for easy recognition.
 This would make tracking event changes easier, as the link name is used in the logs.
 See here for more information.

 - Users with the modify-from-same-link permission can create, modify, and delete events, but only events they created, not those of others.
 This reduces the amount of unintentional deletions or modifications.

 - A single user can have modify-from-same-link permission for certain sub-calendars, and another permission type for other sub-calendars, making calendar access highly flexible.
 For example, a team member could have modify access to his or her own sub-calendar, and modify-from-same-link permission to the shared team calendar.

 - Teamup makes it easy to deactivate, reactivate, or delete users, groups, and shareable links at anytime.
 This makes the modify-from-same-link option helpful for ad-hoc coordination needs.

 - Should an individual user with a modify-from-same-link permission (or any permission, for that matter) no longer need access to the calendar, then it would simply be a case of removing them from the calendar as a user.
 More on managing users and groups.
 Or, if you have provided a shareable link, simply delete the link.
 More on managing calendar links.

 The modify-from-same-link permission can be used in two ways:

+The Modify-from-same-link permission will include details of events created by other users.
 This permission option is particularly useful for closed communities that want to: